-For the last couple of months we worked on our new website.
+For the last couple of months we worked on our new website in Drupal 8.
 It took time, because client work always takes precedence.
 But we finally did it!

 As with any new marketing website, we split the project into stages.
 First, we developed a content strategy - what do we really want to say and why?
 We wanted to avoid adhoc decisions done during development or design stages.
 The message is the most important thing on the website, the rest is just the packaging.